Kent Nutrition Group

 The Kent Nutrition Group is an Iowa family owned corporation the production of animal feed based in Muscatine, Iowa.
 It operates under the brands Kent and Blue Seal.
 It is a subsidiary of the Kent Corporation, which is involved in corn wet-milling and the manufacture of food, beverage, and pharmaceutical products.

 History

 Kent Nutrition Group was founded in 2010 in a corporate consolidation of two separate regional nutrition companies — Kent which had been established in 1927 and Blue Seal established in 1868 — under the Kent Corporation.
+The original president, Rich Dwyer, led the feed division for its first year of operations and in 2011, John Thorpe become the president of Kent Nutrition Group.

 In 2016, Kent Nutrition Group acquired Deluxe Feeds, another Iowa-based feed company.
 The assets in the deal included Deluxe Feeds' retail stores, feed mills, and its Midwest EnRG Flakes operations.
 In June 2017, the company announced a $37-million expansion of the Deluxe Feeds plant in Sheldon, Iowa.
 It broke ground on the expansion in September 2017.
 The following month, the Kent Nutrition Group opened a new swine research facility at their 800-acre Product Development Center in Muscatine County.

+In 2019, Mike Gauss was appointed as President, replacing John Thorpe who became President and COO of Kent’s parent company, Kent Corporation.

-In 2022, Kent Grain Processing Corporation bought Natural Products, Inc. in Grinnell, IA.
+In 2022, Kent Grain Processing Corporation bought Natural Products, Inc. in Grinnell.